 The terms of your visa allow you to work for one employer for a maximum of 6 months.
 After that initial 6 months, help is there to find another job, or you may decide to go off travelling with a pocket full of money!
 As part of the programme you will have 12 months of access to an exclusive online job database and job finding support.
 If you would like to travel and look for work outside Sydney you can receive support from our offices in Melbourne and even Auckland in New Zealand.

 - During your orientation presentations, you will be given plenty of advice on where to find accommodation after your initial week is over.
-Some chose to stay at the hostel and some chose shared apartments in Sydney
+Some choose to stay at the hostel and some choose shared apartments in Sydney

-- 6 breakfasts, 2 lunches, 2 dinners during your orientation week
+- 6 breakfasts and 1 dinner during your orientation week

 - Following this you are responsible for providing food for yourself unless it may be included by independent employers